dbgrande/GrandeModular/README.md

 **Three windowed comparators with common input.**

-Provides three polyphonic windowed comparators connected to a common input, which will output a gate signal when the input voltage falls within the comparator's Lower and Upper thresholds (B-Out in picture above).
+Provides three polyphonic windowed comparators connected to a common input, which will output separate gate signals when the input voltage falls within each comparator's Lower and Upper thresholds (B-Out in picture above).

 The Lower threshold (displayed as red) recognizes higher voltages and uses a 'Vin ≥ Vlo' comparison by default.
 The Upper threshold (displayed as blue) recognizes lower voltages and uses a 'Vin < Vup' comparison by default.